wez/wezterm/docs/config/lua/config/default_cwd.md

 and then attempt to resolve its current working directory.
 This is not guaranteed to succeed, and there are a number of potential edge cases (which is another reason for configuring your shell to use OSC 7 sequences).

+On Windows, there isn't a process group leader concept, but `wezterm` will examine the process tree of the program that it started in the current pane and use some heuristics to determine an approximate equivalent.